pistacium/ModCheck/README.md

 Keep up to date with your legal speedrunning mods!

-Use by running executable or python file directly.
-Windows only support.
-Currently only has 1.16 support, but more may come depending on how much people bug me for it.
+Supports windows and minecraft version 1.16.1, though other support may come if people bug me for it.

 Settings file is of yaml format.